 Hoop-Dee-Doo Musical Revue at Fort Wilderness Resort

 We were super excited to see that many of our readers loved and suggested Hoop De Doo Musical Revue Dinner Show at Ft.
-Wilderness as a favorite for first timers!
+Wilderness as a favorite for first-timers!
 We couldn’t agree more and the rootin’ tootin’ show returns to Disney World on June 23rd, 2022!